hanpari/sovereign/source/02/063_enemy.md

 Simone moved forward as if running away.
 Gromov caught her.

-"Why to rush, darling?
+"Why rush, darling?
 Doll, be so kind and give our friend a hand.
 What if serial murderers were lurking in the corridors?"

 In Doll's iron grip, Simone was left with no other chance than to proceed obediently.
 Before they departed, Gromov winked once again at petrified Zhutra: "Khamal, my dearest, hm, acquaintance, be decent and do not disturb us.
 We'll be making it like rabbits."

 Not waiting for a response, Gromov and Doll escorted Simone to her new cabin.
 As soon as they came in, Gromov ordered Doll to hold the woman tightly.

-Under his scrutinizing stare, Simone's brain exuded a variety of different color, most likely the mental images Samara was mentioning before.
+Under his scrutinizing stare, Simone's brain exuded a variety of different colors, most likely the mental images Samara was mentioning before.

-Gromov had no idea what they could indicate, but soon enough, the spectre became more relaxed and less disturbed, similar to water being calmed down.
+Gromov had no idea what they could indicate, but soon enough, the spectrum became more relaxed and less disturbed, similar to water being calmed down.

-Even Simone's outer appearance changed, her posture reminding a cornered wolf, ready for immediate defense.
-Her facial features altered from slightly agitated to an empty indifferent expression, like she did not care about her visual appeal anymore.
+Even Simone's outer appearance changed, her posture reminding of a cornered wolf, ready for immediate defense.
+Her facial features altered from slightly agitated to a blank indifferent expression, like she did not care about her visual appeal anymore.

-The half-mocking tempting smile vanished and eyes grew colder, almost icy.
+The half-mocking tempting smile vanished, and eyes grew colder, almost icy.
 Surpassingly, their color seemed to switch from green to blue as her irises narrowed.

 None of them spoke up as if the first one should lose the staring contest.
 Finally, Simone made the first step.

 "You read my diary, didn't you?"

 Gromov sighed: "We both love having a conversation with intelligent people.
-So skip the unnecessary questions and I omit the part when I'm threatening you.
+So skip the unnecessary questions, and I omit the part when I'm threatening you.
 Offer me your honest analysis of recent events.
 Continue sine ira et studio."

-[Pavel Morava's remark: Sine ira et studio (from Latin) - without anger and fondness, ie. impartially]
+[Pavel Morava's remark: Sine ira et studio (from Latin) - without anger and fondness, i.e. impartially]

 "As you wish," Simone said.
 "Correct me if I'm mistaken.
 First, since you have not exposed my identity in front of Khamal, you want him to stay unaware of the whole affair."

 "Very well.
 I prefer him to avoid me as much as possible.
 It's my personal preference.
-I do not enjoy dealing with people of his kind."
+I do not enjoy dealing with scientists of his kind."

 "Second, you still need me to clarify some points.
 Otherwise, you would have given your android the order to kill me."

 "The correct term is to extinguish, at least in Doll's parlance."

-"You are not an epileptic, aren't you?"
+"You do not have epilepsy, don't you?"

 "My pilot license has not been revoked.
 Stop asking unnecessary questions."

 "Sorry.
 You are right.
 You showed me your documents before.
-Taking into account you did not pretend your collapse and you appeared genuinely disturbed with the viral infection, I must conclude something unusual is happening with you."
+Taking into account you did not pretend your collapse, and you appeared genuinely disturbed with the viral infection, I must conclude something unusual is happening with you."

 "A very astute deduction.
 It's not only me; the ship and Doll are undertaking rather worrisome updates, not to speak about a certain ghost popping up here.
 But what does it mean, Simone?
 Try harder!"